 Phase 4 consisted of refinement to the Big Moves and the development of a draft plan based on internal staff, public, stakeholder, and Council feedback along with detailed emissions modelling of proposed strategies.
-Further public engagement is scheduled for spring 2021 before the plan is presented to Council for adoption in June 2021.
+Further public and stakeholder engagement was conducted in preparation for presenting the plan to Council for adoption in June 2021.